Central California Women’s Facility (CCWF)

 The institution also provides staff resources and training which ensures the highest standards of “Correctional Professionalism.”

-Janel Espinoza has been Warden or acting Warden at the California Central Women’s Facility since July 2017.
+Michael Pallares has been acting Warden at Central California Women’s Facility since September 2019.

 Jimmy Webster, Ph.D. has more than 35 years of public and private corrections health care experience.
 He has served as Statewide Vice President of Operations for comprehensive medical services contracts in the states of Pennsylvania, Alabama and New Mexico.
 He has provided leadership at jail systems in Florida, Philadelphia, Georgia, Illinois, South Carolina, North Carolina, Massachusetts and Ohio.
 Mr. Webster received his Doctorate in Health Care Administration in 2009.